 April 1: If you completed a 1099 for someone else electronically, you need to e-file it with the IRS by this date.

 April 1: You must take your first required minimum distribution (RMD) from your IRA or employer sponsored retirement plan if you turned 70 1/2 last year.
 However, each successive RMD must be taken annually by December 31.
-In other words, if you wait until April 1 to take last year’s RMD, you’ll have to take an additional RMD by December 31 of this year.
+In other words, if you wait until April 1, 2016 to take last year’s RMD, you must take an additional RMD by December 31, 2016.

-- Your federal income tax return (for the prior year)
+- Your federal income tax return for the 2015 tax year.

-- Filing a federal tax extension to October 15 – in some states, this will automatically trigger a state tax extension (check with your state to confirm that you receive an automatic extension)
+- Filing a federal tax extension to October 17, 2016 – in some states, this automatically triggers a state tax extension (check with your state to confirm that you receive an automatic extension).

 June 15: Pay your estimated taxes for the second quarter of the current year.